 Our OLPRO Cocoon Breeze review

-We absolutely loved our first trip away with the OLPRO Cocoon Breeze.
-The size and layout suited us perfectly and we were really impressed with the quality and design.
+We are big fans of the OLPRO Cocoon Breeze.
+The size and layout suits us perfectly and we were really impressed with the quality and design.
+The fact we’ve now seen it can stand up to extreme weather gives us confidence to keep on using it into the autumn camping season.

 The simplicity of pitching means it’s no chore to put up.
-Mr Tin Box is looking forward to getting his pitching time down to 15 minutes.
+Mr Tin Box is still working on getting his pitching time down to 15 minutes but is getting closer all the time.

 Do you have an inflatable camper van awning?
 Do you have any top tips or tricks you use?
 Let me know in the comments below or on my social media channels.